 The idea of spring cleaning each individual’s digital profile is terrific — something for parents and teachers to do themselves and then share with children.

-Just like we tidy up our homes and our gardens in March, April and May, it’s a good time to put our digital domiciles on the to-do list.
+Just like we tidy up our homes and our gardens in March, April, and May, it’s a good time to put our digital domiciles on the to-do list.
 Paying attention to the upkeep of our digital footprints and devices allows us to clean up and polish online images and minimize potential problems on our devices and gadgets.
-In the process we learn a lot about ourselves, but also about the details that others can learn about us online.
+In the process, we learn a lot about ourselves, but also about the details that others can learn about us online.

 Our vision for A Platform for Good is to start a dialogue about what it means to participate responsibly in a digital world.
 While recognizing the potential risks, we will celebrate technology as a vehicle for opportunity and social change.

-The clean-up-your-digital-life mini-poster, available by link or download, asks each of us take some time to dust off our online lives.
+The clean-up-your-digital-life mini-poster, available by link or download, asks each of us to take some time to dust off our online lives.
 Suggestions include ensuring that our passwords are strong, Googling ourselves to see what comes up from a search, and examining our devices to be sure that they are secure and up-to-date.
 The Platform for Good document also encourages individuals — adults and children — to evaluate the privacy settings on any social network accounts (many adults and children reside on these sites as if they are second homes or at least daily digital playgrounds).

 My mother sent me an electronic Advent calendar from Jacquie Lawson E-cards and Greetings.
 It’s amazing.
 No, this calendar is not just amazing — it cute, whimsical, and downright fun.
 Also, it’s a simple and easy gift to give to a grandchild, a grandparent, or anyone in-between — and it’s easy to use.
 It may be necessary to join the e-card site, but it’s cheap relative to what we spend on cards and greetings.